tgvaughan/BDMM-Prime/README.md

 - a heavily refactored code base intended to make the package easier to use, extend and maintain.

-As a result of the many changes that were required in making this transition, BDMM-Prime is completely incompatible with BDMM itself.
-Thus the original package will be maintained separately to ensure that BEAST 2 XMLs and packages that depend on it remain usable.
+Because of the many changes that were required in order to make this transition, BDMM-Prime is completely incompatible with BDMM itself.
+(The original package will be maintained separately to ensure that BEAST 2 XMLs and packages that depend on it remain usable.)

 This repository is primarily of interest to people keen on building BDMM-Prime from the source or contributing to its development.
-If this doesn't include you, please instead visit the project web page at:
+If this doesn't include you, please instead visit the project web page
+at:

 https://tgvaughan.github.io/BDMM-Prime

-There you'll find all relevant usage information including installation, a complete tutorial, as well as reference guides for using BDMM-Prime via the BEAUti interface together with detailed instructions on its XML interface.
+There you'll find all of the relevant usage information including installation instructions, a complete tutorial, and reference guides for using BDMM-Prime via the BEAUti interface.
+Also included are detailed information on its XML interface for advanced users.

 Building from Source